 Does Medicare Part D Cover Prescription Drugs for Mental Health

-If your doctor thinks you need a prescription not covered under your plan’s formulary, you have the right to request a “coverage determination”.
+If your doctor thinks you need a drug not available under your plan’s formulary, you have the right to a “coverage determination.”
 In other words, file an appeal with the drug plan.

 If you have limited income and resources

-There are many programs available to help Medicare beneficiaries on a limited income or who may have limited resources.
-You can apply for extra help, Medicaid or the State Pharmacy Assistance Program, provided one is available in your state.
+There are many programs available to help beneficiaries with a low income.
+You can apply for extra help, Medicaid, or the State Pharmacy Assistance Program; one is available in your state.